camdiaz/Cam/README.md

 ## About Me 🙋‍♂️

 Hello!
-I'm Camila Diaz but you can call me Cam too, I'm a passionate student of mechatronics engineering and a backend developer.
+I'm Camila Diaz but you can call me Cam too, I'm a passionate Mechatronics engineer and software developer.
 My enthusiasm for science and technology constantly drives me to learn and thrive in the world of programming and engineering. 🔍💡

 ## Education 📚